Cubeir/Vanilla-RTX-App/README.md

 ![vanilla-rtx-app-ui-screenshots](https://github.com/user-attachments/assets/09563ec6-0099-4afd-b2e5-73a3af930b02)

-- `Install latest RTX packages`
+- `Get latest RTX packs`
-  Opens a new window in which you can download and install, resintall, or update the latest Vanilla RTX resource packs directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
+  Opens a window from which you can download and install, resintall, or update the latest Vanilla RTX resource packs directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
   Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and they are constantly improving, in short, they are the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
-The app allows you to become aware of updates and automatically receive the latest updates without having to visit third party sites.
+This window lets you know if there are updates available and automatically updates to the latest version without opening the game or having to visit third party sites.
   Downloaded files are cached for faster reinstalls until a new update becomes available to you, this is mainly to give you a quick way reset the packs back to original state, allowing rapid experimentation with the tuning options expanded on later in this document.

   ![vanilla-rtx-app-ui-image](https://github.com/user-attachments/assets/65affd06-3396-4302-aca5-07952d593942)